lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 After its inspection,
 the entry from the Tutorial does not seem relevant, but the entry from the Reference manual is.
-It also tells the difference between using `AsSSortedList` and `AsList`.
+It also tells us the difference between using `AsSSortedList` and `AsList`.
 So, this is the list of elements of `G`:

 ~~~